Eric-Josh/ff-griffins-BE-assessment/README.md

 }
 ```

 a transaction is created in the database and would return details of the transaction with a message prompt to the user.
+It is assumed that `fromWalletId` which is the user sender wallet has a validated walletId, therefore validation only occurs for `toWalletId` and sender wallet balance.